 Among its innovations, the App includes an easy-to-use calculator to determine the WIfI score of a threatened, severely ischemic limb due to peripheral artery disease, to assess the risk of amputation and the expected benefit of revascularization.
 Other calculators allow users to determine the basic CEAP score, the Villalta score and the VCSS, the Venous Clinical Severity Score of your patient with chronic venous disease.

-Above: A screen shot of the App shows the clear, easy-to-use format of the SVS iPG App.
+At right: A screen shot of the App shows the clear, easy-to-use format of the SVS iPG App.

 The SVS iPG App is free.
 Search "SVS iPG" in the App Store or Google Play.

 Society for Vascular Surgery guidelines evaluate the evidence in the scientific literature, assess the likely benefits and harms of a particular treatment and enable healthcare providers to select the best care for a unique patient based on his or her preferences.

 The Society for Vascular Surgery (SVS) develops clinical practice guidelines to aid its 4,500 members and their patients in the decision-making process.
 SVS committees draw upon systematic reviews of the available evidence to inform its key recommendations.
 Reviews are performed by the Knowledge and Encounter Research (KER) Unit of the Mayo Clinic College of Medicine, Rochester, Minn.
 The methodology used for SVS clinical practice guidelines can be found in the Journal of Vascular Surgery.

 Learn more about these Clinical Practice Guidelines -